Truth be told:

 This AMAZING service lets you check your bags for your flight at the resort.
 No schlepping your bags to the airport at all!

 And the best part?
-It is FREE.
+Like Bell Services, aside from tipping, this service is FREE.

 And as you know, in the world of "Disney" anything that is FREE is precious and the stuff that dreams are made of.